poolifier/poolifier-web-worker/docs/api.md

     milliseconds at worker termination.

   Default:
-  `{ size: (pool maximum size)^2, concurrency: 1, taskStealing: true, tasksStealingOnBackPressure: false, tasksFinishedTimeout: 2000 }`
+  `{ size: (pool maximum size)^2, concurrency: 1, taskStealing: true, tasksStealingOnBackPressure: false, tasksStealingRatio: 0.6, tasksFinishedTimeout: 2000 }`

 - `workerOptions` (optional) - An object with the worker options to pass to worker.
 See